 Requests for Rehearing and/or Clarification (-002).
-As reported in the Last Report, on March 31, 2023, ISO-NE and New England Public Utilities61 requested rehearing and/or clarification of the Order 2222 Compliance Order.
+On March 31, 2023, ISO-NE and New England Public Utilities requested rehearing and/or clarification of the Order 2222 Compliance Order.
 ISO-NE urged the FERC to reconsider allowing DECRs to participate in FCA18 and designating the DER Aggregator as the entity responsible for transmitting DERA metering data.
 New England Public Utilities urged the FERC to adopt the DER metering and settlement approach proposed by the Filing Parties (Order 2222 Changes) and clarify (1) that PTOs and distribution utilities are not prohibited from requiring metering and settlement data from DERs to satisfy their obligations to perform wholesale settlement and retail customer billing and (2) that it would not be unjust and unreasonable for utilities to recover costs related to investment and expenses incurred to modify its metering, billing, settlement, cyber security and other systems, to accommodate submetering of Behind-the-Meter DER participating in the wholesale market as part of a DERA.
 On April 14, 2023, MA AG answered New England Public Utilities' request for rehearing and clarification and requested that the FERC address the recovery of costs necessary to implement Behind-the-Meter DER submetering and the allocation of costs to DER aggregators and program participants.
-On April 17, Advanced Energy United ("AEU") answered ISO-NE's request for rehearing and urged the FERC to not reconsider its decision designating the DER Aggregator as the entity responsible for transmitting DERA metering data.
-ISO-NE answered the AEU answer on May 2, 2023.
+On April 17, AEU answered ISO-NE's request for rehearing (urging the FERC to not reconsider its decision designating the DER Aggregator as the entity responsible for transmitting DERA metering data); ISO-NE answered the AEU answer on May 2, 2023.
+Answers to ISO-NE's March 31 request for rehearing were filed by May 5 by the MPUC (urging the FERC to consider ISO-NE's request to allow PTOs and distribution utilities to meter and transmit DERA data) and May 22 by NECPUC (who also supported ISO-NE's request regarding the entity responsible for transmitting DERA metering data to ISO-NE).